Our Complete Backpacking Checklist

 Eating Utensil

 We like to use a utensil that has a true spoon shape (not a spork) because it allows us to scrape down the last bits of food from our pot, making it much easier to wash it out.
-These Humangear GoBites utensils have served us well over the years, and they also have a fork end.
-This MSR folding spoon is also a good option and is a bit longer for reaching into freeze dried meal bags.
+These Humangear GoBites utensils have served us well over the years.

 Mug [optional]